 On a typical club night, people start gathering from about 8pm onwards and there are often a few session tunes for anyone who wants to join in.

 The evening starts at 8.30pm and finishes at 11pm, with a break halfway through to give everyone a chance to move around, chat and get more drinks.
-The bar is open all evening but we do ask that you respect the performers (and the rest of the audience) by keeping quiet during performances and waiting for a break between songs to come and go to the bar etc. There's a compere/MC to direct the proceedings, just to try and keep the evening running smoothly.
+The bar is open all evening but we do ask that you respect the performers (and the rest of the audience) by keeping quiet during performances and waiting for a break between songs to come and go to the bar etc. There's a compere/MC to direct the proceedings, just to keep the evening running smoothly.

-Admission charges are collected during the break, and there is also a chance to buy raffle tickets for a prize of either a CD or a bottle of wine.
+Payment is collected during the break, and there is also a chance to buy raffle tickets for a prize of either a CD or a bottle of wine.
 All the money taken goes to cover the club's costs, chiefly guest fees: singers'/musicians' nights supplement the guest night takings to allow us to break even overall.

 On a guest night, there will be two or three floor spots, followed by the guest performing for about 35 to 45 minutes before the break at about 9.30-ish.
 After the break, the second half follows the same format with floor spots and then the guest performing to the end of the evening at around 11pm.
 (We occasionally also have a 'feature' night, where a guest (often a local performer) will do just one set, with floor spots for the rest of the evening.)